MECH2-at-Github/MEC2Functions-PROD/README.md

 * CaseMember:
   * "Ref #:" label is now a button that opens CaseMemberHistory.
-  * "Birthdate:" will calculate the age of a child (years/months, months).
+  * Next to the "Birthdate:" label will be the current of the child (years/months, months).
+  * Children's ages as of the start of the biweekly period are also added to the member list.

 * CaseExpense:
   * Selecting "Lump Sum Exemption" will cause all but the start date to auto-fill.